wthayer/documents/docs/EVG.md

 Subsidiary organizations or agencies of an entity that qualifies as a Non-Commercial Entity also qualifies for EV Certificates as a Non-Commercial Entity.

-EV Certificate Content and Profile
+# 9. EV Certificate Content and Profile

 This section sets forth minimum requirements for the content of the EV Certificate as they relate to the identity of the CA and the Subject of the EV Certificate.

-## 0.9.Issuer Information
+## 9.1.
+Issuer Information

 Issuer Information listed in an EV Certificate MUST comply with Section 7.1.4.1 of the Baseline Requirements.

-## 0.10.Subject Information
+## 9.2.
+Subject Information

 Subject to the requirements of these Guidelines, the EV Certificate and certificates issued to Subordinate CAs that are not controlled by the same entity as the CA MUST include the following information about the Subject organization in the fields listed:

+### 9.2.1.
 Subject Organization Name Field

 **Certificate field:** subject:organizationName (OID 2.5.4.10 )